Subscribe to Updates

 After a 54-year-old man who had come to the capital to participate in protests was detained on Christmas Eve in connection with an explosive device discovered in a fuel tanker close to the airport, tensions grew.
 According to the suspect, the intention was to “sow havoc” and incite a state of emergency.
 The disruption that occurred in Brasilia a few weeks prior, when rioters tried to attack a police building and set cars on fire, was followed by this episode.
 Over the previous week, several arrests were made.

-See also Does the Supreme Court’s ruling affect the right to birth control?
+See also How does the Supreme Court's ruling affect birth control?

 According to Renato Sérgio de Lima, president of the Brazilian Public Security Forum, Lula’s inauguration would have the “largest security apparatus in decades” amidst this tense environment.